Bio

 Abstract (click to expand): Estimation and counterfactual experiments in dynamic discrete choice models with large state spaces pose computational difficulties.
 This paper develops a novel model-adaptive approach to solve the linear system of fixed point equations of the policy valuation operator.
 We propose a model-adaptive sieve space, constructed by iteratively augmenting the space with the residual from the previous iteration.
 We show both theoretically and numerically that model-adaptive sieves dramatically improve performance.
 In particular, the approximation error decays at a superlinear rate in the sieve dimension, unlike a linear rate achieved using conventional methods.
 Our method works for both conditional choice probability estimators and full-solution estimators with policy iteration.
 We apply the method to analyze consumer demand for laundry detergent using Kantar's Worldpanel Take Home data.
 On average, our method is 51.5% faster than conventional methods in solving the dynamic programming problem, making the Bayesian MCMC estimator computationally feasible.

 Abstract (click to expand): The European Union Emissions Trading System is set to substantially increase the effective carbon price faced by airlines.
 To quantify the impact of this carbon regulation on the European airline industry, we estimate a two-stage model of airline competition with endogenous route entry and pricing using European data on market shares and prices.
-Counterfactual simulations indicate that network changes are concentrated among low-cost and regional carriers, while full-service carriers' networks remain largely unaffected.
-The simulations also show that the policy benefits Central and Eastern Europe, while hurting long-haul markets.
-Our analysis further shows that, while the carbon policy can reduce airline profits by up to 17%, it increases consumer surplus by up to 9% and reduces total distance flown—a proxy for emissions—by up to 6.6%.
-Thus, the tax is largely incident on airlines rather than consumers.
-These results suggest that carbon regulation can achieve both environmental and welfare gains in airline markets.
+Counterfactual simulations reveal that the impacts of carbon pricing are highly asymmetric across carrier types and market segments: network contraction is most severe for regional carriers, whose flight frequencies decline by up to 73%, while low-cost carriers' networks remain comparatively resilient.
+The simulations also show that the policy redistributes welfare geographically, with consumer surplus in medium- and long-haul markets declining by up to 86%, compared with up to 45% in short-haul markets.
+We find that the tax burden falls predominantly on airlines, whose profits decline by 12--56% across scenarios, while carbon tax revenue of $0.7--2.3 billion and a social value of avoided CO2 emissions of $0.37--1.09 billion partially offset the welfare losses.
+These results demonstrate that carbon regulation can achieve meaningful environmental gains in airline markets, though at significant cost to industry profits and consumer welfare.

 Work in Progress